-This section comprises of short data passages with a number of arguments and situations which you are required to analyze.
+This section comprises short data passages with several arguments and situations which you are required to analyze.
 After reading the passage, you are required to draw well-supported conclusions, identify flaws in arguments, and reason by analogy.
-In order to answer a question efficiently, you need to identify the various components of the argument and approach them one by one.
-This section constitutes an important portion of LSAT examination as arguments are fundamental to Law.
-The section comprises of 24-26 questions that are to be completed in 35 minutes.
+To answer a question efficiently, you need to identify the various components of the argument and approach them one by one.
+This section constitutes an important portion of the LSAT examination as arguments are fundamental to Law.
+The section comprises 24-26 questions that are to be completed in 35 minutes.
 The questions are designed to test a wide range of skills like critical thinking and legal reasoning.

 - Reading Comprehension

 Law schools, as well as the legal profession, require extensive reading of lengthy texts which include case files, evidence, judgments, lawsuits, wills, etc. As a lawyer, you are likely to encounter densely written texts from a variety of sources and of varying nature which require you to have strong comprehension skills to make apt inferences.
 The language of legal documents appears ambiguous to an ordinary citizen but as a legal professional, you are expected to understand and make conclusions from that text.
 LSAT’s Reading Comprehension section is thus aimed at checking your reading comprehension through four sets of reading questions.
 Each set consists of a text which is followed by 5-8 questions.
 While three sets have a single passage, the last part comprises two short passages that form the Comparative Reading.
 In this, around 27 questions are asked which have to be completed in the allotted time of 35 minutes.